anismiles/html-learning-adventure/docs/index.md

 There used to be an HTML tag called `<BLINK>` that made text flash on and off like a neon sign.
 It became SO annoying that web developers everywhere complained, and browsers eventually stopped supporting it entirely!
 It's like the internet's equivalent of a fashion trend that was so bad it had to be banned.

 When HTML was first created, it had only 18 different tags.
 Today, there are over 100 different [HTML elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element){:target="_blank"} you can use - it's like having a massive box of digital art supplies!
-The longest valid HTML tag name is `<figcaption>` at 10 characters, and here's something incredible: you can actually create a complete website with just 7 words of HTML: `<html><body>Hello World</body></html>`.
+Among the longer common HTML tag names are `<figcaption>` and `<blockquote>`, and here's something incredible: you can actually create a complete website with just 7 words of HTML: `<html><body>Hello World</body></html>`.

 #### Your Future Possibilities Are Absolutely Endless